xiaoren-QAQ/SSU_Docs/src/en/ssu/principle.md

 ---
 layout: doc
-title: SakitinSU Kernel Privilege Escalation Explained
+title: ShiroSU Kernel Privilege Escalation Explained
 footer: false
 ---
-# SakitinSU Kernel Privilege Escalation Explained
+# ShiroSU Kernel Privilege Escalation Explained

 ## 1. Overview

-The SakitinSU kernel component is a module for privilege escalation and SELinux manipulation on the Android kernel:
+The ShiroSU kernel component is a module for privilege escalation and SELinux manipulation on the Android kernel:

 - **Root privilege elevation**: Automatically elevates a specified process to root.
 - **Capability bypass**: Bypasses Linux capability restrictions by hooking the capability checking functions.